shamblesides/pxcan-old/README.md

-nigelgame
+pxcan
 =========

-Using nigelgame, it's easy to quickly prototype a 2D pixelly game using JS!
+Using pxcan, it's easy to quickly prototype a 2D pixelly game using JS!
 Here are some noteworthy features:

 *   Crisp upscaling of pixel graphics
 *   Built to let you handle different screen sizes